 1.0 Introduction

 2.0 CCR Operations

-2.1 Byproduct Handling System (Generation to Disposal Silos) .4
+2.1 Byproduct Handling System (Generation to Disposal Silos)

-2.2 Landfill Operations (Disposal Silo to Landfill) .4
+2.2 Landfill Operations (Disposal Silo to Landfill)

-2 .2.1 Silo Operation/Truck Loading .4
+2.1 Silo Operation/Truck Loading

-2 .2.2 CCR - placement and storage
+2. 2.2 CCR - placement and storage

 2.3 Wet CCR - Bottom Ash Handling

 2.4 Roads

-3.0 Monitoring/Recordkeeping
+3.0 .0 Monitoring/Recordkeeping6

-4.0
+4.0 .0 Citizen Complaints

-Plan Assessments/Amendments
+5.0 Plan Assessments/Amendments

-5.0

 6.0 Annual Reporting

 7.0 Certifications

 8.0 Revision History

-1.0 INTRODUCTION
+1.0 Introduction

-The purpose of this Fugitive Dust Control Plan (FDCP) is to describe the measures adopted at the Consumers Energy D.E.
+The purpose of this Fugitive Dust Control Plan (FDCP or "Plan")) is to describe the measures adopted at the Consumers Energy D.E.
 Karn (Karn) facility for minimizing fugitive dust emissions from coal combustion residual (CCR) handling operations.
-The scope of this plan covers CCR generated from coal-fired boiler units, DE Karn (Karn) Units 1 and 2, as well as CCR areas at the J.C.
+The scope of this Plan covers CCR generated from coal-fired boiler units, DE Karn (Karn) Units 1 and 2, as well as CCR areas at the J.C.
 Weadock (Weadock) facility that ceased power generation from Boiler Units 7 and 8 in March 2016.

-This plan has been developed in accordance with the coal combustion residual regulations stipulated in 40 CFR Part 257.80.
-The scope of this plan includes active CCR units as well as their corresponding roads, handling and control equipment, and associated activities therein.
-A site Fugitive Dust Plan Coordinator (FDPC) has been appointed and is responsible for ensuring adequate resources are provided for controlling fugitive dust, as well as implementing the monitoring and recordkeeping requirements of this plan.
+This Plan has been developed in accordance with the coal combustion residual regulations stipulated in 40 CFR Part 257.80.
+The scope of this Plan includes active CCR units as well as their corresponding roads, handling and control equipment, and associated activities therein.
+A site Fugitive Dust Plan Coordinator (FDPC) has been appointed and is responsible for ensuring adequate resources are provided for controlling fugitive dust, as well as implementing the monitoring and recordkeeping requirements of this Plan.
 This FDCP has been certified by a qualified professional engineer.
 The initial FDCP was posted and made available to the public on October 19, 2015.
-All subsequent revisions are posted to the operating record and public website, with a notification sent to the Michigan Department of Environmental Quality (MDEQ) within thirty (30) days of that posting.
+All subsequent revisions are posted to the operating record and public website, with a notification sent to the Michigan Department Environment, Great Lakes, and Energy (EGLE) within thirty (30) days of that posting.